Mesothelioma and Navy Veterans

 • Seals

-The image below shows the areas on a Navy vessel where asbestos could be found.A diagram showing where asbestos could be found on Navy ships
+The image below shows the areas on Navy vessels where asbestos could be found.A diagram showing where asbestos could be found on Navy ships

-Many U.S. Navy rates (jobs) put service members at risk of asbestos exposure.
-Some rates required U.S. military veterans to work with or around asbestos every day.
+Many U.S. military rates (jobs) put service members at risk of asbestos exposure on Navy ships.
+Some Navy rates required U.S. military veterans to work with or around asbestos every day.

 High-risk mesothelioma Navy jobs included: